 Horror is a genre that is largely multi-faceted.
 It has many sub-genre’s within it so not all horror novels are the same.
 The argument that Shamrock used was that horror in and of itself is triggering and TW shouldn’t be needed.
 That because it’s fiction no one should get upset by the content.
 Also that in horror, authors should be able to write whatever they want and shouldn’t have to put any warnings on it.

 Obviously this is a terrible take for multiple reasons but I’m also paraphrasing and probably missed a lot of what they said.
-I will say that I don’t with them at all.
+I will say that I don’t agree with them at all.
 Horror can be extremely violent but it isn’t always the obvious ways that make horror scary.
 They can be in deeper ways as well.
 Ways that the author may not expect could be harmful.

 Content Warnings have been a part of radio and television for decades.
 They are there for a reason.
 Obviously not everyone can handle reading rape, animal harm, or domestic violence.
 Having a warning that states that those topics are talked about, described or actually happen within the plot is important.